NbAiLab/nostram/processing_v5.md

 python $program_dir/clean.py --input_file $archive_dir/nrk.json --output_folder $base_dir/clean_3/nrk_tv/short --audio_input_folder $audio_dir  --audio_output_folder $base_dir/clean_3/nrk_tv/mp3_short/;

 # Concatenate files and remove duplicates (can be extended with extra files)
+# Not that in the current example these are not the same files as above.
+This should be changed if it is run again.
 cat $base_dir/clean_3/nrk_tv/standard/nrk.json $base_dir/clean_3/nrk_tv/short/nrk.json | jq -c . | sort -k1,1 -s | awk '!seen[$1]++' > $base_dir/clean_3/nrk_tv/both/nrk.json;

 # We also need to create clean Bokmål/Nynorsk test and validation files.